 A random act of kindness is an action designed to spread kindness in the world.
 It’s the opposite of bullying, because it helps another person feel good instead of bad.
 It improves a person’s wellbeing, rather than diminishing it.

-- Students can think of and perform a random act of kindness in their life
+Students will be able to think of and perform a random act of kindness in their life, or at school.

 By the end of the lesson, students will be able to: